floriankraemer/floriankraemer.github.io/_posts/2026-12-12-Calculating-Stability-in-Modules.markdown

 * Recommendations becomes a very unstable module the more module dependencies you add.
 * Recommendations becomes aware of a lot different concepts.
 * Direct coupling.
-* Can't be easily split into different applications / code bases because of the tight  and direct coupling.
+* Can't be easily split into different applications / codebases because of the tight and direct coupling.

 ## Plugin / Extension per Module